-German U-Boat Attacks at Bell Island, 1942
+The German U-Boat attacks at Bell Island (1942)

-In addition to engulfing four merchant ships, the German U-Boat attacks killed 70 men and thousands of tons of valuable iron ore sank to the bottom of Bell Island’s harbour.
-In the aftermath of these tragic events, the doctors, nurses, and ordinary civilians of Bell Island cared for the survivors.
-The 1942 attacks continue to resonate today, generating books, articles, and television documentaries, as well as the interest of sports divers seeking to explore the sunken iron-ore vessels that are still visible on a clear day.
+In addition to engulfing four merchant ships, the German U-Boat attacks killed nearly 70 men and destroyed thousands of tons of valuable iron ore, much of which sank to the bottom of the ocean.
+Some said that the sound of the explosions could be heard as far away as St. John’s, bringing the war home to Newfoundlanders.
+The 1942 attacks continue to resonate today as the subject of books, articles, and television documentaries, as well as attracting the interest of divers exploring the sunken iron-ore vessels that are still visible on a clear day.

 Other national historic designations associated with this one: